igorcasmarques/igorcasmarques.github.io/my-story/5-marriage.md

 #### Material

 I had to ask people what their residences were made of.
 Most people had no idea.
 Some people answered "material," which is as vague and obvious in Spanish as it is in English.
-They said it with such confidence, too!
-I soon learned that some old-timers used "material" in opposition to wood, so it basically meant brick and mortar or reinforced concrete.
+They said it with such confidence, too.
+I soon learned that some old-timers used "material" in opposition to wood, so it basically meant brick and mortar (for houses) or reinforced concrete (for apartment buildings).

 #### Being indigenous

 When people declared they were indigenous, the mandatory follow-up question was about their ethnic group.
 For indigenous people, the answer was straightforward.
 Those who self-identified as indigenous but didn't have strong ties with a particular group were generally stumped.
 Some walked back and said they weren't actually indigenous.
-Others doubled down and said that all Chileans should consider themselves indigenous and picked the Mapuche as their ethnic group because they represented anti-colonial resistance.
+Others doubled down and said that all Chileans should consider themselves indigenous and picked the [Mapuche](https://www.britannica.com/topic/Mapuche) as their ethnic group because they represented anti-colonial resistance.

 #### Polyglots

 The census asked people about the languages they spoke.
 It was not uncommon for upper middle-class parents to proudly state that their children spoke two, three, four languages.
 It was not just parental pride; it was a matter of social prestige and a return of their investment.

 In Chile, private K-12 schools were the norm for middle-class families.
-This included lower middle-class families, who prioritized private education as soon as they could afford it.
+This included lower middle-class families, who prioritized private education for their children as soon as they could afford it.
 Some private schools for the upper social classes in Concepción distinguished themselves from the rest by offering foreign-language immersion programs and calling themselves the "British" or the "French" or the "Arabic" school.
 This fed into people's strong pro-foreigner (especially pro-European) bias.

 I'd spoken with Chileans in English and had good reason to doubt those kids spoke all of those languages fluently, but I put down whatever their parents told me.